$125 off any CGM Plan. Use code FALL125

 Resistant Starch

-Unripe bananas and plantains contain resistant starch, which is a type of starch that isn’t digested by the body.
-This compound works similarly to fiber and may lead to improved bowel health, improved glycemic and insulin response.
+Unripe bananas and plantains contain resistant starch, which is a type of starch that isn't digested by the body.
+This compound works similarly to fiber and may lead to improved bowel health, glycemic load values, and insulin response.

 It may also have health benefits including helping to lower cholesterol and increasing fullness after meals (which has been observed in overweight men).